Tools

 | manage_documents | Upload, index, search, get, and delete document entries (lightweight RAG) |

-| manage_webhooks | Register external webhook endpoints that trigger agent sessions |
+| manage_webhooks | Register external webhook endpoints that trigger agent chats |

 | manage_connectors | Manage chat platform bridges |

-| manage_sessions | Enable sessions_tool for list/history/status/send/spawn/stop across sessions |
+| manage_sessions | Enable sessions_tool for list/history/status/send/spawn/stop across chats |

 | manage_secrets | Store and retrieve encrypted reusable secrets/tokens |